-For each week For each odd day (including Sundays and Saturdays in the case of a working week of five days) 7/365ths of the annual salary the weekly sum divided by 7
+For each week For each odd day (including Sundays and Saturdays in the case of a working

 Part-time or "sessional" staff in month of joining or leaving

 7.3.
 The annual salaries of part-time or sessional staff who are paid monthly or weekly should be apportioned as above, except in the months or weeks in which employment commences or terminates, when they should be paid for the hours or sessions worked.